VPN Demand Surges Around the World

 Demand for VPN services in Sri Lanka soared by 17,075% on April 3 after social media platforms Facebook, YouTube, Twitter, Instagram and WhatsApp were blocked.

-The government internet outage came during a nationwide curfew imposed on April 1 to contain protests over worsening economic conditions and severe shortages of essentials, including fuel and food.
+The government internet outage came during a nationwide curfew imposed on April 1 to contain demonstrations over worsening economic conditions and severe shortages.

 The surge in VPN demand, which is compared to the daily average over the prior 28 days, followed a spike of 2,352% the day before on April 2.